Make.com

 Enhanced Platform Engagement

-Platform usage showed similar strength, with scenario runs increasing by 1.1B year-over-year, demonstrating deep platform engagement and value realization.
+Platform usage showed similar strength, with scenario runs increasing by 1.1B year-over-year, demonstrating deep platform engagement and value realisation.

 Demonstrated Customer Value